Cedarville, Ohio

 Cedarville is a village in Greene County, Ohio, United States.
 The village is within the Dayton Metropolitan Statistical Area.
-The population was 4,019 at the 2010 census.
+The population was 4,257 at the 2020 census.

 History

+Cedarville was settled by Irish and Scottish immigrants in 1799.
 Cedarville was originally known as Milford, and under the latter name was platted in 1816.
+This was because of postal confusion with the city of Milford, Ohio.
 A post office called Massies Creek was established in 1837, and the name was changed to Cedarville in 1843.
 The present name is for cedar trees near the original town site.

 For many years beginning in the 1880s, public life in Cedarville centered around the downtown Cedarville Opera House; it survives to the present day, and is listed on the National Register of Historic Places.